chahuja/pats/docs/index.md

 ## Table of Contents
 1. Link to data
-2. CSV file with specific intervals and source
-3. Code
+2. Code
-4. Examples
+3. Examples
-5. Reference
+4. Reference

+### Link to data:
+Data can be downloaded here : LINK HERE
+We've also included a csv file, in which you can see the video source and the specific section we took the intervals from.

-### Markdown
+### Code

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for